• Skip to primary navigation

 Kombu seaweed

 Kombu seaweed comes in big sheets.
 You can add a 4x4 inch section of it to a big pot of beans to make them easier to digest.
-(Remove it after they are tender)
+(Remove and discard the seaweed after the beans have cooked.)

 Kombu seaweed is also key in making miso soup broth, in addition to the wakame seaweed.